ParallelMaths/parallel/pages/10-02-musical-mathematicians.md

 ## 3. Intermediate Maths Challenge Problem (UKMT)
 <!--- (2016) Q2 --->

 Every Parallelogram will contain two or more UKMT Intermediate Maths Challenge problems.
-This first one is fairly simple, but others will be much trickier... and for all of them, remember, NO CALCULATORS!
+This one is fairly simple, but others will be much trickier... and for all of them, remember, NO CALCULATORS!

 ::: problem id=3_1 marks=3
 Which of the following fractions is closest to 1?